Biodiversity net gain

 Biodiversity Duty Report

-The Environment Act now places a duty on the Council to set out, and report, on how it will deliver biodiversity net gain.
-Our report sets out the Council’s priorities, current projects and, in later updates, how it has met its targets.
+The Environment Act now places a duty on us to set out, and report, on how it will deliver biodiversity net gain.
+Our Biodiversity Net Gain Duty Report sets out our priorities, current projects and, in later updates, how it has met its targets.

 Biodiversity Net Gain Report

-The Biodiversity Net Gain Report will be produced annually, and it will provide an overview of habitat losses and gains and qualitative improvements.
-The report will be produced shortly after the first anniversary of biodiversity net gain becoming mandatory in February 2024.
+The Statutory Biodiversity Net Gain Report will be produced in the spring of 2026 and it will provide an overview of habitat losses and gains and qualitative improvements.